 There is nothing wrong with replacing your strings, it is good practice and they usually only cost around $4 anyway.

 This one’s easy. eBay is by far the most popular place to sell your ukulele.
 Craigslist is another popular option too, but eBay has by far more protection from scammers or anything that may go wrong than Craiglist does.

-Last but not least is the question of are ukuleles hard to play.
-Ukuleles are not as hard as you think they may be.
-The strings on a ukulele, if you have never played one before, can be quite thin and small.
-This will take some getting used to, but once you do it is easier than it looks.
+This will take some getting used to, but once you do, it is easier than it looks.
 If this is your first time playing the uke I suggest using a smaller uke for easier maneuvering of the neck.
-I also suggest using a strap because it takes the tension off of your hands and arms which can become very tiring.
+I also suggest using a strap because it takes the tension off of your hands and arms, which can become very tiring.

-Once you have had some practice, then you may want to invest in a bigger ukulele that will be able to produce larger sounds.
+Once you have had some practice, then invest in a bigger ukulele that will produce larger sounds.